-7.2 Fish
+7.2.
+Fish

-There are 15 fish species present in the western lakes, all of which interact and compete inter-specifically.
+There are currently, 16 fish species present in the western lakes, all of which interact and may compete inter-specifically if certain resources are limited.
 The native species such as salmon, trout and eels are generally considered to be impacted negatively by some of the introduced, non-native fish species.
 The level of impact on native fish appears to vary from one lake to another may depend on the relative abundances of different species, water quality, habitat deterioration and predation.

-Non-native, invasive fish species have been spread to new water-bodies and are thriving in most of the lakes to which they have been introduced.
+Non-native, invasive fish species have been spread to new water-bodies (e.g. pike in Owenriff lakes and Chub in Sheelin catchment) and are thriving in most of the lakes to which they have been introduced.
 These species have the potential to cause severe and irreversible harm (to native fish stocks and their habitats).
 Unique sub-species and threatened populations have suffered severe declines and even local extinctions from these introductions.

-7.3 Invasive Aquatic Plants
+7.3.
+Invasive Aquatic Plants

 Curly waterweed (Lagarosiphon major) is an invasive species of European Union Concern (EU Regulation 2016/1141) that was first recorded in Lough Corrib in 2005.
-Since that time, Inland Fisheries Ireland (IFI), with assistance from several partner agencies, undertake extensive year-round control operations in the lake.
+Also records of New Zeland Pygmyweed (Crassula helmsii) have been discovered on Corrib circa 2010.
+Since 2005, Inland Fisheries Ireland (IFI), with assistance from several partner agencies, undertake extensive year-round control operations in the lake.
 An average area of 12.3 ha has been treated annually by the control team allowing native flora and fauna to re-establish at many sites since 2014.
 These treatments play a critical role in protecting the lake and preventing further spread.